openbaton/docs/docs/launch-nsd.md

 If you go to `Orchestrate NS -> NS Records` in the menu on the left side, you can follow the deployment process and check the current status of the created NSR.

+#### Availability Zones

+If you have a vim instance onboarded of type `openstack`, in the launch modal you will be able to select in which Availability Zone deploy your VNF.
+This option is only supported for Vim Instances of type `openstack`.

 ## Using the CLI

 You can also use the CLI for deploying existing NSDs.
 The command needs the ID of the NSD to deploy as an argument.
 It can be found either by using the dashboard or getting it from the output when onboarding a new NSD as done in the previous step.
 The command to deploy the previously onboarded NSD looks like shown below: